Czech language: Common Czech

 The main Czech vernacular, spoken primarily in Bohemia including the capital Prague, is known as Common Czech (obecná čeština).
 This is an academic distinction; most Czechs are unaware of the term or associate it with deformed or "incorrect" Czech.
 Compared to Standard Czech, Common Czech is characterized by simpler inflection patterns and differences in sound distribution.

 Common Czech is distinguished from spoken/colloquial Standard Czech (hovorová čeština), which is a stylistic variety within standard Czech.
 Tomasz Kamusella defines the spoken variety of Standard Czech as a compromise between Common Czech and the written standard, while Miroslav Komárek calls Common Czech an intersection of spoken Standard Czech and regional dialects.

 Common Czech has become ubiquitous in most parts of the Czech Republic since the later 20th century.
 It is usually defined as an interdialect used in common speech in Bohemia and western parts of Moravia (by about two thirds of all inhabitants of the Czech Republic).
 Common Czech is not codified, but some of its elements have become adopted in the written standard.
 Since the second half of the 20th century, Common Czech elements have also been spreading to regions previously unaffected, as a consequence of media influence.
 Standard Czech is still the norm for politicians, businesspeople and other Czechs in formal situations, but Common Czech is gaining ground in journalism and the mass media.
 The colloquial form of Standard Czech finds limited use in daily communication due to the expansion of the Common Czech interdialect.
 It is sometimes defined as a theoretical construct rather than an actual tool of colloquial communication, since in casual contexts, the non-standard interdialect is preferred.

 Common Czech phonology is based on that of the Central Bohemian dialect group, which has a slightly different set of vowel phonemes to Standard Czech.
 The phoneme /ɛː/ is peripheral and usually merges with /iː/, e.g. in malý město (small town), plamínek (little flame) and lítat (to fly), and a second native diphthong /ɛɪ̯/ occurs, usually in places where Standard Czech has /iː/, e.g. malej dům (small house), mlejn (mill), plejtvat (to waste), bejt (to be).
-In addition, a prothetic v- is added to most words beginning o-, such as votevřít vokno (to open the window).
+In addition, a prothetic v- is added to most words beginning with o-, such as votevřít vokno (to open the window).

 Non-standard morphological features that are more or less common among all Common Czech speakers include: